[ST1.3: 87] Drive tests with security requirements and security features.

-Testers target declarative security mechanisms with tests derived from requirements and security features.
-For example, a tester could try to access administrative functionality as an unprivileged user or verify that a user account becomes locked after some number of failed authentication attempts.
-For the most part, security features can be tested in a fashion similar to other software features.
-Security mechanisms based on requirements such as account lockout, transaction limitations, entitlements, and so on are also tested.
-Of course, software security is not security software, but getting started with features is easy.
-New deployment models, such as cloud, might require novel test approaches.
+QA targets declarative security mechanisms with tests derived from requirements and security features.
+A test could try to access administrative functionality as an unprivileged user, for example, or verify that a user account becomes locked after some number of failed authentication attempts.
+For the most part, security features can be tested in a fashion similar to other software features; security mechanisms based on requirements such as account lockout, transaction limitations, entitlements, and so on are tested with both expected and unexpected input.
+Software security isn’t security software, but testing security features is an easy way to get started.
+New software architectures and deployment models, such as with cloud, might require novel test approaches.